SaturdayNeighborhoodHealthClinic/snhc-web/README.md

 ## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+There are two kinds of tests in the snhc-web application: Unit tests and End to End tests.

+They're copied from the angular-seed app, and don't work right now.
+The rest of this section is copypasta.

 ### Running Unit Tests